Gobelins Manufactory: Colbert and Le Brun

 In 1662, the works in the Faubourg Saint Marcel, with the adjoining grounds, were purchased by Jean-Baptiste Colbert on behalf of Louis XIV and made into a general upholstery factory, in which designs both in tapestry and in all kinds of furniture were executed under the superintendence of the court painter, Charles Le Brun, who served as director and chief designer from 1663–1690.
 On account of Louis XIV's financial problems, the establishment was closed in 1694, but reopened in 1697 for the manufacture of tapestry, chiefly for royal use.
 It rivalled the Beauvais tapestry works until the French Revolution, when work at the factory was suspended.

 The factory was revived during the Bourbon Restoration and, in 1826, the manufacture of carpets was added to that of tapestry.
 In 1871, the building was partly burned down during the Paris Commune.

 The factory is still in operation today as a state-run institution.

 Historical site

 Today, the manufactory consists of a set of four irregular buildings dating to the seventeenth century, plus the building on the avenue des Gobelins built by Jean-Camille Formigé in 1912 after the 1871 fire.
 They contain Le Brun's residence and workshops that served as foundries for most of the bronze statues in the park of Versailles, as well as looms on which tapestries are woven following seventeenth century techniques.

 The Gobelins still produces some limited amount of tapestries for the decoration of French governmental institutions, with contemporary subjects.

+The museum's gallery reopened to the public on May 12, 2007.
+Important exhibitions are organized regularly.